simple-registry/simple-registry/doc/reference/configuration.md

 refuses an anonymous caller on those endpoints, a kube-apiserver serving discovery to authenticated users only being the usual case.
 Configuring one without the other fails startup rather than fetching anonymously.

+Set `bearer_token_file` instead for an issuer that authenticates callers with a token, such as the same kube-apiserver reached with angos's own projected service-account token.
+The file is read on every fetch, so a token the kubelet rotates in place stays current, and an unreadable path fails startup.
+The token is sent only to URLs on the issuer's own origin: `jwks_uri` comes out of the discovery document, and an issuer naming another host is not handed it.

 `required_claims` checks presence only.
 Predicates over claim *values* belong in the access policy, which sees the whole claim map.